thu-vis/JittorVis/README.md

 # JittorVis: Visual understanding of deep learning model

 ![Image of JittorVis](https://github.com/swordsbird/JittorVis/raw/main/assets/overview.png)
-**JittorVis** is an open-source library for visualizing and exploring computational graphs of [**Jittor**](https://github.com/jittor/jittor/) models.
+**JittorVis** is an open-source library for visualizing and exploring dataflow graphs of [**Jittor**](https://github.com/jittor/jittor/) models.

 Deep neural networks have achieved breakthrough performance in many tasks such as image recognition, detection, segmentation, generation, etc. However, the development of high-quality deep models typically relies on a substantial amount of trial and error, as there is still no clear understanding of when and why a deep model works.
-Also, the complexity of the deep neural network architecture brings difficulties to debugging and modifying the model. **JittorVis** facilitates the visualization of the computational graph of the deep neural network at different levels, which brings users a deeper understanding of the computational graph from the whole to the part to debug and modify the model more effectively.
+Also, the complexity of the deep neural network architecture brings difficulties to debugging and modifying the model. **JittorVis** facilitates the visualization of the dataflow graph of the deep neural network at different levels, which brings users a deeper understanding of the dataflow graph from the whole to the part to debug and modify the model more effectively.

 **JittorVis** provides the visualization and tooling needed for machine learning experimentation:
-* Observing the hierarchical structure of the model computational graph
+* Observing the hierarchical structure of the model dataflow graph
-* Visualizing the computational model graph in the different level (ops and layers)
+* Visualizing the dataflow model graph in the different level (ops and layers)
 * Profiling JittorVis programs

 Features to be supported in the future: